pkErbynn/DataStructures-Algorithms-Demystified/1_problemSolvingPatterns/3_sliding_window/00_note.md

 - Realized FC,
     - inputs: unsorted inputs(arrays, string)

-- Realized 2P, pointer one starts from 0 and pointer two starts from 1 (i,e. next index) || left = 0, right = length - 1 (ie. last index)
+- Realized 2P, pointer one starts from 0 and pointer two starts from 1 (i,e. next index) or left = 0, right = length - 1 (ie. last index)
     - inputs: mostly for sorted inputs(arrays, linkedList) + ordered string
     - pointers move towards, right or middle
     - sorted/ordered input so that pointers can move towards the middle